survivejs/webpack-book/manuscript/building_with_webpack/03_processing_with_babel.md

 Note especially how the function was transformed.
 This code should work in older browsers now.
 It would be also possible to push it through UglifyJS without any errors due to parsing.

-T> There are other possible [.babelrc options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.

-T> Just like ESLint, Babel supports [JSON5](https://www.npmjs.com/package/json5) as its configuration format.
-This means you can include comments in your source, use single quoted strings, and so on.

-W> Sometimes you might want to use experimental features.
-Although you can find a lot of them within so called stage presets, I recommend enabling them one by one and even organizing them to a preset of their own unless you are working on a throwaway project.
-If you expect your project to live a long time, it's better to document the features you are using well.

 ## Polyfilling Features

 Given it's not always enough to transform ES6 code to older format and expect it to work, polyfilling may be needed.
 The simplest way to solve this problem is to include [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) to your project.
 A simple way to achieve that in webpack is to either include it to an entry (`app: ['babel-polyfill', PATHS.app]`) or `import 'babel-polyfill'` from code to get it bundled.